 The Blue tetra (Knodus borki) is a stunningly beautiful addition to an aquarium.
-The Blue tetra’s iridescent blue and silver coloration provides an amazing sight, especially dark-background, planted aquarium.
+The Blue tetra’s iridescent blue and silver coloration provides an amazing sight, especially in a dark-background planted aquarium.

 Relatively speaking, the species is not as common as other tetras and is not typically found in pet stores or local fish stores.
 I thought it would be a good idea to write an article about this underrated species for which the world needs to know about.
 Having had these for over 5 years, I might be biased.
 But I have grown fond of my Blue tetras, having spent many hours starring in their aquarium.